 Building a podcast can be a terrific technique for your company to approach new prospects.
 Finding new ways to acquire leads is ongoing work for SaaS organizations.
 Without giving off the appearance that you’re trying to sell them something, you can describe to the audience what your product does.
 If people accidentally find your podcast and you can help them with their problem, they might subscribe and eventually buy your product.
 Of course, if your content is good, you don’t have to sell any product.
 By only following your podcast, people will become leads and eventually customers.

 Remember the branding!

 Another great benefit of having a podcast for your SaaS business is that, at the same time, you will build your brand color.
-And we all know that people are following a good story and a good brand.
+And we all know that people follow a good story and brand.
 Thus, rather than being a money maker, a podcast is an excellent branding builder.
 You can involve your community in the subjects you choose to discuss and associate your business with leaders from the market, which will be crazy for your brand awareness!
 And if you will manage to create a small community of people around your podcast, there is only a little step until you also tend to generate revenue from that.

 What do you need to create a successful podcast?

 Now, this is the tricky part.
 If deciding to start a podcast, you thought it was the hard part, but that was the easy one.
 In creating a good and followed podcast, you must also pay attention to your video quality and learn how to use an excellent audio editor for your sound.

 But what equipment do you need to get started?

 - A good video editor & audio editing software (or a podcast editor)

 - Find a charismatic human to deliver your podcast

 Be focused: It may be tempting to make a podcast that appeals to all listeners, but some can only like you.
 So concentrate on going on your path and choose wisely your topics.